Representative Litigation Matters

 Talavera et al v.
 E-Harbor Inc.

 Brorsen et al v.
-American Association of Critical Care Nurses et a
+American Association of Critical Care Nurses et al

 Talavera et al v.
 Lanset America Corporation et al